NightFoxAnimation/Fake-GABE.exe-Virus/README.md

 the code and files are messy but you can go through them if you want

-to properly run it you should make a shortcut of the 'run.bat' file (you can put that file anywhere) in the properties of the shortcut set it to open in a minimized window
+to properly run it you should make a shortcut of the 'run.bat' file (you can put that file anywhere)

+in the properties of the shortcut set it to run in a minimized window